How To Increase Good Cholesterol

 Diet Plan to Increase HDL

 One of the most intriguing areas of research within treating atherosclerosis and heart disease is dietary intervention, including how to increase good cholesterol.
-Most doctors agree that diet is one of the most effective ways to prevent atherosclerosis, and that making dietary changes can help improve HDL cholesterol levels.
+Many clinicians encourage balanced nutrition to support long-term heart wellness, and that making dietary changes can help improve HDL cholesterol levels.
 This is true in reverse as well.
 Thus, additional research confirms that a Western diet high in meat, butter and dairy products plays a large role in the high rate of death from cardiovascular diseases.

 Other researchers have taken this idea further and even attempted to reverse cardiovascular disease through dietary interventions.